Forestry and Environment Specialist

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

 • Increase the capacity of communities to plant and care for trees in order to increase access to nutritious foods, generate income, and restore and protect land.
-This is accomplished by: promoting and planting multi-purpose tree species that enhance soil fertility, reduce erosion, and protect fields against animals, establishing and managing fruit tree orchards to produce quality fruit (mainly mango, citrus, and cashews) to be sold in local markets or consumed by families, and general gardening extension.

 • Bachelor of Science/Associate degree in Forestry, Watershed Management, Natural Resources, Environmental Science or Ecology, or other related field

-• Bachelor of Science/Associate degree in any degree plus 3 years work experience in forestry, nursery management, or other related fields
+• Bachelor of Science/Associate degree in any degree plus 3 years work experience in forestry, horticulture, nursery management, or other related fields